Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: System and model

 \subsection{System}

-\placefig{system}{ (a) A cross-section of the material composition (color gradient) of the double QD structure in the $(1\bar{1}0)$ plane. (b) A schematic energy diagram of the system with relevant transitions marked with arrows. } We model a self-assembled system of two vertically stacked flat-bottom dome-shaped InAs QDs embedded in a GaAs matrix, separated by the distance $D$.
+We model a self-assembled system of two vertically stacked flat-bottom, dome-shaped InAs QDs embedded in a GaAs matrix, separated by the distance $D=\SI{10.2}{\nano\metre}$.
 We assume a uniform composition of \SI{100}{\percent} InAs inside the QD and the \SI{0.9}{\nano\metre}-thick wetting layer.
-The dots are of equal \SI{4.2}{\nano\metre} height, while the upper QD is slightly wider with the base radius of \SI{13.2}{\nano\metre} as compared to the bootom QD with $r\mathbin{=}\SI{12}{\nano\metre}$.
-We optionally account for planar misalignment of QDs by distance $d$ and material diffusion at interfaces simulated by Gaussian averaging of the composition profile with the standard deviation $\sigma$.
+The dots are of heights $h_1$ and $h_2$, respectively, and their base radii are $r_1$ and $r_2$.
+For most of the calculations, we assume equal height $h_1=h_2=\SI{4.2}{\nano\metre}$, and a slightly wider upper QD with $r_2=\SI{13.2}{\nano\metre}$ as compared to the bottom one with $r_1=\SI{12}{\nano\metre}$.
+We optionally account for the planar misalignment of QDs by a distance $d$, material diffusion at interfaces simulated by Gaussian averaging of the composition profile with the standard deviation $\sigma$, and unequal heights.
 These features represent typical morphological details met in layered self-assembled QDs \cite{KrennerNewJPhys2005}.
-A cross-section of the resulting material composition is presented in \subfigref{system}{a}, where QDs' dimension are also given.
-Unless otherwise stated, we will refer to the basic model of sharp-interface coaxial QDs with $d\mathbin{=}0$ and $\sigma\mathbin{=}0$.
-The structure is placed in axial electric $\efieldv\mathbin{=}\efield\hat{z}$ and magnetic $\bm{B}\mathbin{=}B\hat{z}$ fields.
+A cross-section of the resulting material composition is presented in \subfigref{system}{a}, where QDs' dimensions are also given.
+Unless otherwise stated, we will refer to the basic model of sharp-interface coaxial QDs of equal height with $d=0$ and $\sigma=0$, and results are calculated at $T=\SI{0}{\kelvin}$.
+The structure is placed in axial electric $\efieldv=\efield\hat{z}$ and magnetic $\bm{B}=B\hat{z}$ fields.
+In \figref{energy-E}, we present the calculated electric-field dependence of the lowest orbital electron levels.
+Apart from $s$-shell states, the transitions between which will be considered, $p$-type orbital levels are also included.
+Shaded area marks the range of electric-field magnitudes to be considered.